nasir-shah/FlameDetection/README.md

 # FlameDetection
-This repository contains the source code for detection of chimney flame and sound an alarm if the flame size goes violent.
+This repository contains the source code for detection of chimney flame and issues a notification to backend, if the flame size goes violent.
+Technology stact used:
+1. Python
+2. Opencv